KevyPorter/Picklr/README.md

 API
 ---

 Picklr features an extensive API used for certain features.
-Documentation on this can be found at [the wiki](https://github.com/twemyeez/Picklr/wiki/API-Documentation)
+Documentation on this can be found on [the wiki](https://github.com/twemyeez/Picklr/wiki/API-Documentation)

 Bug Reporting